British Touring Car Championship: Circuits

 Being a national championship, the British Touring Car Championship has visited circuits throughout the United Kingdom over its long history.
 Currently the series visits eight different tracks in England and Scotland over the course of ten meetings.
-These tracks are: Brands Hatch (Indy Layout), Donington Park, Thruxton (the fastest track ever visited by the BTCC, with an average speed of 111.31 mph, set by Andrew Jordan during qualifying in 2014), Oulton Park, Croft, Snetterton, Knockhill, and Silverstone (National and International layouts), with a return to Brands Hatch (GP Layout) at the end of the season.
+These tracks are: Brands Hatch (Indy Layout), Donington Park, Thruxton (the fastest track ever visited by the BTCC, with an average speed of 111.31mph, set by Andrew Jordan during qualifying in 2014), Oulton Park, Croft, Snetterton, Knockhill, and Silverstone (National and International layouts), with a return to Brands Hatch (GP Layout) at the end of the season.

 In the past, the BTCC has visited Mondello Park in Ireland and Pembrey in Wales.
 A street race around the city of Birmingham known as the Birmingham Superprix, was held in 1989 and 1990.

 Aintree, Crystal Palace, Goodwood, Ingliston, Mallory Park and Rockingham have also hosted rounds in the past.